Flourless Cookies

 What is the texture of these cookies?

 I'd describe them as a cross between a brownie and a cookie.
 Dense and fudgy in the center with edges that get slightly crisp.
 Nothing like a traditional crunchy cookie.
 If you've had flourless chocolate cake, the texture is in that same family, just richer.
 I actually prefer these chilled from the fridge the next day when they firm up even more.
-If you like this style, try my nut-free brownies too.
+If you love that fudgy chocolate intensity, my keto chocolate mousse delivers a similar hit in a completely different form.

 Do these cookies spread while baking?